-Floudet Wethodology Juledule Regional Crash Data Analysis Develop high-crash lists for intersections, corridors, and other areas of interest as needed and create crash fact sheets to share with stakeholders Ongoing Member assistance with safety planning, studies, and other safety-related activities Safety performance monitoring Monitor progress towards meeting safety performance targets.
+Product ivietnodology Schedule Regional Crash Data Analysis Develop high-crash lists for intersections, corridors, and other areas of interest as needed and create crash fact sheets to share with stakeholders Ongoing Member assistance with safety planning, studies, and other safety-related activities Encourage members through the regional Safety Report to address safety concerns through engineering, enforcement, and educational means.
+Assist them with safety planning, crash analysis, mapping, studies, and other related activities as needed Ongoing Safety performance monitoring Monitor progress towards meeting safety performance targets.
 Ongoing Condition report/scorecard of assets Assess the current condition of the transportation system by reviewing pavement condition, bridge condition, and other data as available to understand what condition the system is in.
 Identify resources needed to bring it to an acceptable standard.
 Ongoing Transportation systems performance report Provide any requested data by ODOT to complete their yearly update of this report Upon request from ODOT